INCS is committed to creating systematic change to ensure charter school students are provided access to a high-quality education.

 Increases the ability of charter schools to serve more students in need of high-quality educational opportunities.

 Prioritizes the annual statutory minimum of $350 million to the Evidence Based Funding formula.
-The formula derives resources to the state’s most property-poor districts and those that serve the most students from low-income households and English Learners.
+The formula drives resources to the state’s most property-poor districts and those that serve the most students from low-income households and English Learners.